mahmudul-hasan-sreejon/facial-parts-detector/README.md

-# Instructions
+# Detect Various Face Parts

+## Installation

-1. Install Python 2.7.15.
+1. Install Python 2.7.15 (64-bit) or higher.

 2. Upgrade your pip by using this command in terminal: